RouninMedia/ajane/README.md

 But what if you simply want to load and execute **javascript**, asynchronously?

-AJANE (Asynchronous Javascript and Nothing Else) is a function which, straightforwardly, enables a `<script>` element which wasn't present when the document was initially loaded to be added to the end of the DOM.
+AJANE (Asynchronous Javascript and Nothing Else) is a function which, straightforwardly, enables a new `<script>` element (which wasn't present when the document was initially loaded) to be added to the end of the DOM, whereupon the browser will automatically load and execute it.

 ## Example: